JustinHennis1/movidex/README.md

 To build the project locally:
 1. Clone the repository
+2. Set environment variables for TMDB_RD_TOKEN and GEMINI_API
-2. At the root folder(movidex) run the following commands:
+3. At the root folder(movidex) run the following commands:
  `npm start` and `node ./movieserver.js`
-3. Enjoy :)
+4. Enjoy :)

 ## License